Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

-Similar in spirit to the ``List`` folds described earlier, the ``Nat`` fold takes an initial accummulator (of type ``'T``) and a function that takes as arguments a ``Nat`` and the intermediate accummulator (``'T``) and return a new accummulator value.
+Similar in spirit to the ``List`` folds described earlier, the ``Nat`` fold takes an initial accummulator (of type ``'T``) and a function that takes as arguments a ``Nat`` and the intermediate accummulator (``'T``) and returns a new accummulator value.
 This iterator function has type ``'T -> Nat -> 'T``.
 The fold iterates through all natural numbers, applying the iterator function and returns a final accummulator.